-The IBM Client must establish its own authenticated identity within the Policy Director secure domain in order to request authorization decisions from the Policy Director Authorization Service.
+The IBM Client must establish its own authenticated identity within the Tivoli Access Manager secure domain in order to request authorization decisions from the Tivoli Access Manager Authorization Service.

-A unique identity must be created for the application in the Policy Director secure domain.
-In order for the authenticated identity to perform authentication checks, the application must be a member of the remote-acl-users group.
-When the application wants to contact one of the secure domain services, it must first log in to the secure domain.
+A unique identity must be created for the application in the Tivoli Access Manager secure domain.
+In order for the authenticated identity to perform authentication

-The syrsslcfg utility enables the IBM Client Security applications to communicate with the Policy Director Management Server and Authorization Server.
+The syrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management Server and Authorization Server.

-The syrsslcfg utility enables the IBM Client Security applications to communicate with the Policy Director Management server and the Authorization server.
+The syrsslcfg utility enables the IBM Client Security applications to communicate with the Tivoli Access Manager Management server and the Authorization server.